 Ideally, you want to make sure the traps are submerged in water for the entire time they are set, so that (1) they are always fishing, and (2) any live organisms are constantly kept in water and will be in good condition to be released.
 So, you will need to first check that the second low tide of the day won’t drop low enough to strand your traps high and dry and unattended, which could provide an opportunity for raccoons and opossums to find them and try to go fishing themselves.
 You’ll also need to plan to return to the site in time to process all the trap contents as the tide drops.
 This planning is easier if your site retains some water on even the lowest tides, like a lagoon or a deep channel, and we’ve tried to select sites where this is the case for that reason.
 If this is the case at your site, you will have more flexibility about when you can return.

 - “Stoplight” calendars show you the best days for sampling based on tides for your region, and use tidal benchmarks that should enable you to keep your traps under water while off site.
 You’ll still have to look at a tide chart to select a time and double check the tides work at your particular site.
-Click on “Stoplight Calendars” above in the Monitoring Tools section and scroll down to choose the calendar from that is closest to your site.
+Check in the Monitor Toolbox for tide calendars for your region.

 - Scheduling polls: Once you have days and times that will be suitable for sampling, you can query your group using a scheduling poll.
 Some we use are Doodle and WhenisGood.